aws-samples/amazon-vpc-traffic-mirroring-reinvent2019-workshop/content/040_module2/_index.en.md

 +++
-title = "Network Load Balancer as a target" chapter = true weight = 20 pre = "<b>4. </b>"
+title = "Use open source tool" chapter = true weight = 20
+pre = "<b>4. </b>"
 draft = false
 +++

-* You might want to use single target for multiple sources.
-In doing so target can become resource constrained.
-In this activity we explore how you can use scale target by front ending them with a network load balancer (NLB) and use NLB as a target instead.
-At the end of this activity you will learn how to successfully configure NLB as a target
-* Activity has sections for both console and aws cli.
+# Objective:

+You can use open-source tools to monitor network traffic from Amazon EC2 instances.
+In this activity we will briefly go over how to use Suricata.
+For more information see the [Suricata website](https://suricata-ids.org/).

+* We will build on top of previous activity: [Setup VPC Traffic Mirroring](/030_module1/)
+* Suricata is already installed on the destination instance
+* We will configure http rule on Suricata.
+* From client we will initiate port 80 (http) traffic and look at the logs to see http rule being triggered.